bdasgupta02/phoenix/README.md

 - Arbitrage based market-making with a bias towards a price of 1 - but most advantage is lost by running over the internet.
 - e.g. USDC/USDT, STETH/ETH

-### Matching across multiple books for equivalent coins
+### Triangular arbitrage multiple books for equivalent coins
 - High-frequency taker orders to instantly fill spreads across 2 books for the same coin.
 - e.g. BTC/USDC vs BTC/USDT